 The official cause of the crash, reported by the USAF, was engine failure while on a routine training flight.
-I believe it was more complicated.
-The repeated testing, perhaps beyond the limits of the A7-D, may have comprised the airframe.
-Instrument failure was also a possibility; it was a prototype for the upcoming stealth.
+It was far from routine and the repeated testing, perhaps beyond the limits of the Vietnam era A7-D, may have comprised its single engine and airframe.
+Instruments in use were a prototype for the upcoming stealth.

 Much of the Research and Development was conducted at Wright-Patterson labs, in advance of the operation and testing at the super-secret Area-51 and the Tonopah range.

 I served as Public Affairs Officer at WPAFB for more than eight years.
 It was never boring.
 In addition to the constant aliens stored at WPAFB question, there were many others as well.
 As the largest employer in the county, the media were hungry for stories about the base.

 One of our base housing units was built on a former landfill that included hazardous waste.
 It was a significant story and generated lots of news and complaints from the residents.
 Naturally, I was the lead spokesman for the debacle.
 During this period, there was a radon scare that was in the news across the country, and of interest for a long while.
 Our residents were naturally concerned, and the media wanted to know about our testing procedures, and about any discoveries of the radioactive chemicals in our numerous housing units.
 There were also a couple of hydrazine spills (potentially toxic) from some of the F-16 stationed at the base, that attracted media attention.